WELCOME TO Y3 PUFFIN CLASS

 Tuesday- Mr Bowen : Topic , computing.

-Wednesday- Mr Bowen: Music (Mr Noble) PE (outside)
+Wednesday- Mr Bowen: Music (Mr Noble) PE (swimming)

 *Maths, English, handwriting focus daily